nextersolutions/nexty/README.md

 }
 ```

-In case you put the new value to the existing mutable flow, flow won't be recreated but new value
+In case you put the new value to the existing mutable flow, flow won't be recreated but the new
+value
 will be emitted into it.